ESAHomeAstronautsInternational Space StationResearchEducationExploration

 Its short life cycle from seed to seed, small size and ability to self-pollinate make Arabidopsis an ideal plant to grow in space.

-Paolo with greenhouse at the Space Station
+Paolo with greenhouse on Space Station

-Paolo with greenhouse at the Space Station
+Paolo with greenhouse on Space Station

 The greenhouse aboard the International Space Station unfortunately developed a potentially hazardous fungus.
 Since the Station’s ecosystem is particularly delicate, it was decided to dispose of it.